-Sometimes when a couple decides their marriage is over, they may not be ready to take the final step and seek a divorce.
-This may be because of religious or social reasons.
-In these situations, a couple may petition a court for a legal separation.
-A legal separation may be considered a step closer to divorce, but is not a complete termination of the marital relationship.
-Spouses that have legally separated cannot marry other people before obtaining a divorce.
+Sometimes, even after a couple decides their marriage is over, they may not be ready to seek a divorce.
+For example, some couples avoid divorce due to religious or social reasons.
+In these situations, a couple may petition the court for a legal separation instead.
+While a legal separation is a step closer to divorce, it is not a complete termination of the marital relationship.
+In other words, legally separated spouses cannot marry other people before obtaining a divorce.

-The filing process for legal separation is generally the same as that of filing for divorce.
-To become legally separated in California, you must start the process by filling out some standard forms and checking a box to show you are filing for legal separation.
-In addition to this, you will need to file declarations declaring what property you and your spouse own, as well as the debts of the marriage.
-If you have children, there is more paperwork to be filed to help the judge address custody and resolve child support issues.
-The forms are the Declaration Under Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) and an optional Child Custody and Visitation Application Attachment.
+Further, the filing process for legal separation is generally the same as that of divorce!
+First, to become legally separated in California, you must start the process by filling out some standard forms.
+Additionally, you must file declarations of what property you and your spouse own, as well as any debts in the marriage.
+Next, if you have children, you will file more paperwork to help the judge address custody and resolve child support issues.
+More specifically, the required forms include the Declaration Under Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) and an optional Child Custody and Visitation Application Attachment.

-Responding to a Legal Separation Filing By Your Spouse
+Responding to a Legal Separation Summons

-Completing the Legal Separation
+How to Complete the Legal Separation Process

 Form an Agreement Out of Court, if Possible